Multimodal Language Models See Better When They Look Shallower

 \section{Conclusion}

 This study presents a comprehensive layer-wise analysis, revealing that shallow and middle representation spaces can surpass the performance of deep layers.
-Evaluations across diverse data and model scales further substantiate this finding.
+Evaluations across diverse data and model scales further substantiate our findings.
 Furthermore, we introduce a straightforward yet highly effective fusion strategy for visual feature integration, delivering substantial improvements over the baseline.
 Our findings offer a foundation for advancing future research in fusion methodologies.